AndrewWPhillips/eggql/TUTORIAL.md

 }
 ```

-Fortunately, **eggql** itself will automatically not start any more query processing if the `context` is cancelled.
-If you test this with a deeply nested query (and perhaps reduce the timeout in the `TimeoutHandler` below), you will see a message like this, even though the `hero` and `friends` resolver functions do not take a `Context` parameter:
+Fortunately, you do **not** need to handle a context parameter for this as **eggql** will internally cancel the request and not start any more resolvers if the `context` is cancelled.
+However, you **do** need to wrap your handler in a timeout handler since Go HTTP handlers do **not** use timeouts by default.
+As an example I have added a timeout handler in the code below.
+I set a timeout of 5 seconds but if you reduce the timeout (to say 5 milliseconds) then you will be able to see the error generated:

 ```json
 {